 PHAs will not need to re-verify previously disclosed valid SSNs.
 PHAs may rely on documentation of the SSN provided by another government agency (federal or state).
-For the addition of new household members at least 6 years of age or under the age of 6 and who <a href="https://linear.new.org/has.new.new.org/has.new.o household members and entitled to benefits and the Head of Household is given 90 days to provide documentation of the SSN.
+For the addition of new household members at least 6 years of age or under the age of 6 and who has an assigned SSN, the tenant must disclose the SSN and provide documentation of the SSN to the PHA at the time of request to add new household member or during interim re-exam.
+The new household member cannot be added to the family composition until the family has complied with SSN disclosure and verification requirements.
+The PHA is not authorized to generate an ALT ID for the affected household member.
+Addition of new household members under the age of 6 and no assigned SSN, are included as household members and entitled to benefits and the Head of Household is given 90 days to provide documentation of the SSN.
 If the family is unable to disclose and provide evidence of the SSN within 90 calendar days, the PHA is required to grant the family an additional 90-day period to comply with the SSN disclosure and documentation requirement, only if the PHA determines the family was unable to comply with the requirements due to circumstances that could not have reasonably been foreseen and were outside the control of the family.
 Examples include but are not limited to: delayed processing of SSN application by SSA, natural disaster, fire, death in family, etc. The child is to be included as part of the assisted household and is entitled to all the benefits of being a household member during the allotted time for the family to comply with the SSN disclosure and documentation requirements.
 The PHA is required to generate an ALT ID.
 [PIH 2010-3 (HA) and 2018-24 (HA)] Upon expiration of the provided time period, if the family has not complied with the SSN disclosure and documentation requirements, the PHA must terminate the entire family's tenancy or assistance, or both.